jhoblitt/puppet-zeromq/README.md

 -----------

 This module will install the [`zeromq`](http://zeromq.org/) library and header packages.
-Only operating systems that have packages for at least `zermq` version 3+ API are supported.
-Version 3 packages will be installed by default but if your operating system has version 4 package(s), they may optionally specified
+Only operating systems that have packages for at least the `zermq` version 3+ API are supported.
+Version 3 packages will be installed by default but if your operating system has version 4 package(s), they may optionally be specified.

 Usage